Seanhru/PanicAtTheDeadline/README.md

 ---

 ## Instructions for Reproduction
+### To run the exploratory analysis script:
 1. Download the `All-seasons.csv` file to a known location on your computer.
+Download the `DS Project 1 South Park.R` file to the same location.
+2. Run the `DS Project 1 South Park.R` file.
+Ensure that the file directory in your IDE is set to the location of `All-seasons.csv`.
+3. Plots for the top ten characters by number of lines and total number of lines per season will be generated.
+A `filtered_data.csv` file will be generated containing only the top ten characters.
+### To run the character classification script:
+1. Download the `All-seasons.csv` file to a known location on your computer.
 Download the `character_classification.py` file to the same location.
 2. Run the `character_classification.py` file section by section.
 Ensure that the file directory in your IDE is set to the location of the `All-seasons.csv` and `character_classification.py`.
 3. Plots will be generated in the IDE.
-A `cleaned_dataset.csv` file will be generated and automatically saved to your computer.
-The precision, recall, and F1 score table will be printed in the IDE console, as well as the top words and phrases for each of the top 10 characters.
+A `cleaned_dataset.csv` file will be generated containing the data ready for use in the model.
+The precision, recall, and F1 score table will be printed in the IDE console, as well as the top words and phrases for each of the top ten characters.